Good-Data-Hub/taxonomy4good/README.md

 | `search_similar_names(terms, start_root)`            | Search for similar names/terms in the taxonomy using a string partial match                 |
 | `items_to_dict(start_root)`                          | Convert the entire taxonomy to a dictionary (records) starting from start_root              |
 | `taxonomy_to_dict(start_root)`                       | Convert the entire taxonomy to a dictionary (structural hierarchy) starting from start_root |
+## Community
+Join our community of sustainability data scientists and ML enthusiasts.
+🌟 Leave a star on our GitHub.
+🐞 Report bugs with GitHub Issues
+🔗 Follow us on Linkedin